LeihanChen/LeihanChen.github.io/_pages/about.md

 I have a pen name Chu Yu (楚餘).

+PhD student at Toronto Metropolitan University.

-Geospatial Scientist & Engineer.
+Previous Geospatial Scientist & Engineer.

-Amateur of Chinese poetry and literature.
+In love of poetry(mainly Chinese), soccer, swimming and more.

 Recently addicting into playing Go, learning Chan and writing Chinese traditional characters.

-Preferred Chinese Pre-modern Poet: Tao Yuanming(陶淵明), Li Shangyin(李商隱), Li Ho(李賀), Tan Xian(譚獻).

-Preferred Chinese Modern & Contemporary Poet: Yu Dafu(郁達夫), He Qifang(何其芳), Gu Cheng(顧城), Zhang Zhao(張棗)

-Preferred non-Chinese Poet: Rainer Maria Rilke, Paul Celan, Arthur Rimbaud, Stéphane Mallarmé.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.